-There are several ways of accessing New Zealand’s healthcare services, depending on what sort of help you need.
+There are several ways to access New Zealand’s healthcare services, depending on what sort of help you need.

 Looking for regional info?

 For emergency medical help, visit the local hospital's emergency department.
 They will assess and treat patients who have serious injuries or illnesses.